Gulianrdgd/Gulianrdgd/README.md

 ### Hi, I'm Julian van der Horst👋
-I'm a fourth year computing science student at the Radboud University.
-I really enjoy making different projects, ranging from online drinking games to well... online drinking games.
+I'm a second year cyber security student at the Radboud University.
+I really enjoy making different projects, ranging from online drinking games to ... whatever my hobby is now.

 <!--
 **Gulianrdgd/Gulianrdgd** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.